Buddytheelff/webmapping/Chapter09/readme.md

 _**MapShaper**_ is a line and polygon simplification tool developed and maintained by New York Times Graphics Editor (and UW-Madison alum!)
 Matthew Bloch.
 As discussed in lecture, geospatial data often need to be generalized for interactive web maps, sometimes at different scales for slippy web maps.
 Line generalization is especially important for mobile-first design to simplify overly-complex geometry.
 For the D3 map, you will want to balance keeping your geographic areas recognizable with minimizing the data size to maximize the speed of drawing and interaction in the browser.
 This tradeoff almost certaintly requires simplifying your chosen spatial data.
 MapShaper has the added benefit of converting from shapefiles, GeoJSON, or other "flat" files without topology (e.g., DBF and CSV) into TopoJSON as part of the generalization export process.

 The following lessons make use of two GeoJSON files: [_EuropeCountries.geojson_](data/EuropeCountries.geojson "EuropeCountries.geojson") and [_FranceRegions.geojson_](data/FranceRegions.geojson "FranceRegions.geojson").
-You should replace these with your own chosen geospatial datasets gathered for your D3 map as part of Activity 8.
 If you are still searching for polygonal linework, a good source for global- and country-scale data for D3 mapping is [Natural Earth](http://www.naturalearthdata.com/).
 Other sources may require that you first convert the coordinate system to EPSG:4326/WGS 84 using desktop GIS (try some Google Fu to determine how to do this in your preferred GIS software).
-If you are working with shapefiles, delete any extra attributes from your dataset to reduce the file size, leaving just the attribute field you will use for joining your multivariate CSV data prepared for Activity 8.
+If you are working with shapefiles, delete any extra attributes from your dataset to reduce the file size, leaving just the attribute field you will use for joining your multivariate CSV data prepared.

-> **Find your polygon data, confirm it is in EPSG:4326 in desktop GIS, and strip extra attributes.**
+> **Download the polygon data ([_EuropeCountries.geojson_](data/EuropeCountries.geojson "EuropeCountries.geojson") and [_FranceRegions.geojson_](data/FranceRegions.geojson "FranceRegions.geojson")), confirm it is in EPSG:4326 in desktop GIS, and strip extra attributes.**

 The next step is to navigate to [mapshaper.org](http://mapshaper.org/) and import your geospatial dataset(s) by dragging them into the browser.
 Shapefiles should be dragged into the browser as a single, compressed _.zip_ file.
 If formatted correctly, your data should appear immediately as linework against a blank backdrop.
 If it does not appear, go back to your desktop GIS software and check that you have removed any projection information by assigning EPSG:4326 as the CRS.